 Before buying, take note of the name and reputation of the manufacturer, plus the warranties or guarantees they provide.

-Also check the seller’s reputation for details such as shipping time and cost, as these may vary for the same product.
+Whether you’re shopping online or ordering your monitor in a store, check the seller’s reputation for details such as shipping time and cost, as these may vary for the same product.

 - Before you begin the reading, sit still and relax for a few minutes.
 Keep your legs uncrossed.